halogenjs/view/Readme.md

 ### Adding your own custom attributes

-Because Hyperbone View enforces a strict separation of model and view, your applications shouldn't be touching the DOM at all.
+Because Halogen View enforces a strict separation of model and view, your applications shouldn't be touching the DOM at all.
 However, sometimes, you do in fact need to touch the DOM.
 When you do, the idea is that you use your own custom attributes.
-Luckily Hyperbone View exposes an API for this.
+Luckily Halogen View exposes an API for this.

-### require('hyperbone-view').registerAttributeHandler( attributeName, fn )
+### require('halogen-view').registerAttributeHandler( attributeName, fn )
-### require('hyperbone-view').use( attributeHandlers : { attributeName : fn })
+### require('halogen-view').use( attributeHandlers : { attributeName : fn })

-`fn` is called when HyperboneView finds an element with your attribute.
+`fn` is called when HalogenView finds an element with your attribute.
 When called, it is passed the element, the value of the attribute as arguments and a 'cancel' function.
-The scope is the instance of HyperboneView itself, meaning you can use this.model and this.el (this may not be true forever)
+The scope is the instance of HalogenView itself, meaning you can use this.model and this.el (this may not be true forever)

 The cancel function should be called if you do not wish the View to continue processing the node (i.e, recurse into the childNodes etc).